TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ## Discovery of the Open Ports

-Let's discover using `nmap` what are the open ports on the target :
+Let's discover what are the open ports on this target.
+We will use 'nmap' :

 ``` nmap -sV -sV -oA nmap/basic bruteit.thm -v